raghu-vijaykumar/docs/content/docs/system-design/examples/url-shortner.md

 ---

 ## Conclusion
-The merged design provides a scalable, reliable, and highly available URL shortening service.
+The design provides a scalable, reliable, and highly available URL shortening service.
 By combining Base62 encoding, caching, and distributed token generation, we ensure low latency, collision-free URL generation, and efficient handling of high traffic.